patrickbwarren/qgis3-survex-import/README.md

 Once the data is in QGIS3 one can do various things with it.

-For example, features (stations, legs, polygons) can be coloured by elevation to mimic the behaviour of the `aven` viewer in survex (hat tip Julian Todd for figuring some of this out).
+For example, features (stations, legs, polygons) can be colored by elevation to mimic the behaviour of the `aven` viewer in survex (hat tip Julian Todd for figuring some of this out).
 The easiest way to do this is to use the `.qml` style files provided in this repository.
-For example to colour legs by depth, open the properties dialog and under the 'Style' tab, at the bottom select 'Style &rarr;
+For example to color legs by depth, open the properties dialog and under the 'Style' tab, at the bottom select 'Style &rarr;
-Load Style', then choose one of the `colour_lines_by_elevation*.qml` style files.
-This will apply a colour scheme to the ELEVATION field data with an inverted spectral colour ramp.
+Load Style', then choose one of the `color_lines_by_elevation*.qml` style files.
+This will apply a color scheme to the ELEVATION field data with an inverted spectral color ramp.
 Use `lines` for legs, walls, cross sections and traverses; `points` for stations; and `polygons` for polygons.

 Two versions of these style files are provided.

-The first version uses a graduated, inverted spectral colour ramp to colour ranges of ELEVATION.
+The first version uses a graduated, inverted spectral color ramp to color ranges of ELEVATION.
 A small limitation is that these ranges are not automatically updated to match the vertical range of the current data set, but these can be refreshed by clicking on 'Classify' (then 'Apply' to see the changes).

-The second version uses a simple marker (line, or fill) with the colour set by an expression that maps the ELEVATION to a spectral colour ramp.
+The second version uses a simple marker (line, or fill) with the color set by an expression that maps the ELEVATION to a spectral color ramp.
 There are no ranges here, but rather these styles rely on _zmin_ and _zmax_ variables being set (see 'Variables' tab under layer &rarr; Properties).
-By matching _zmin_ and _zmax_ between layers with these styles, one can be assured that a common colouring scheme is being applied.
+By matching _zmin_ and _zmax_ between layers with these styles, one can be assured that a common coloring scheme is being applied.
 A handy way to choose values for _zmin_ and _zmax_ is to open the statistics panel (View &rarr; Panels &rarr; Statistics Panel) to check out the min and max values in the ELEVATION field.

-Colour legs by date is possible using an expression like `day(age("DATE1",'1970-01-01'))` (which gives the number of days between the recorded DATE1 and the given date).
-Colour legs by error is also possible.
+Color legs by date is possible using an expression like `day(age("DATE1",'1970-01-01'))` (which gives the number of days between the recorded DATE1 and the given date).
+Color legs by error is also possible.

 Another thing one can do is enable 'map tips', for example to use the